SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 5. What else should I know?
 6. What's in it for me?

-*"I don’t want to read all these, I only have a question!"*
-OK!
-First think about the minimal required information that you can provide to your contributors without overwhelming them.
+Although addressing all these questions is a very good idea, sometimes people just want a clear-cut guideline.
+So, first think about the minimal required information that you can provide to your contributors without overwhelming them.

 > ## Challenge: Part I - Creating a Minimal Contributor’s Guideline
 > #### Time: 10 minutes